 Rep. Wells said that Internet research conducted by himself and an aide convinced him that Sharia is “very oppressive for ladies,” presumably in divorce and other family law cases, and tends to exact violent punishment for even minor crimes.
 He admitted that there is no evidence that Sharia law has become influential in Missouri courts, but said that a “big push” around the world to make Sharia the law of the land could impact the state in years to come.

 According to a professor and Islam expert at Washington University in St. Louis, Sharia is a set of interpretations of Muslim scripture.
 Sharia influences the civil laws in some countries with a Muslim majority, and in some Western countries, Muslim communities have set up Sharia councils to deal with matters of marriage or settling of estates, the professor said.
 Such councils have no legal authority and are similar to bodies found in some Orthodox Jewish communities.

 Rep. Curtman said that his bill is meant only to prevent judges from using international laws in their decisions.
-But his bill is nearly identical to a model bill written by an attorney in Arizona.
+But his bill is nearly identical to a model bill written by probate lawyers.
 On the attorney’s network of websites, he claims that people who practice Sharia law are likely to be jihadists and should be deported or imprisoned for up to 20 years.